mykmal/cowas/README.md

 * Data-Field 30900 within Category 1839 (UKB-PPP proteomics data)

 Next, use PLINK to convert the genotype data to PLINK 2 binary format.
 Our scripts assume that the genotype data is stored in chromosome-specific files with filenames `ukb_chr<CHR>.pgen` + `ukb_chr<CHR>.psam` + `ukb_chr<CHR>.pvar`.
 Furthermore, we assume that the proteomics data is stored in a tab-separated file named `olink_data.tsv` beginning with a header line and containing the following four columns: eid, ins_index, protein_id, result.
 Finally, we assume that the remaining data fields listed above are stored in a single tab-separated file named `ukb_main_dataset.tsv` beginning with a header line and containing the following 13 columns: f.eid, f.31.0.0, f.54.0.0, f.54.1.0, f.54.2.0, f.54.3.0, f.21003.0.0, f.21003.1.0, f.21003.2.0, f.21003.3.0, f.22000.0.0, f.22006.0.0, f.22020.0.0.
 Copy all of these files to a new subfolder named `data_raw` within your main COWAS folder.

+You will also need Data-Coding 143, which is a flat list containing UniProt IDs for each assayed protein.
+Download the file `coding143.tsv` from <https://biobank.ndph.ox.ac.uk/ukb/coding.cgi?id=143> and place it in `data_raw`.

 ## Alzheimer's disease GWAS